ProgramIsFun/ue5-force-graph/To_do_list.md

 We could first check whether the BIAS and the information of the link is calculated correctly and compared between the CPU and the shader version.

+We could also use a python to generate a large JSON to see whether it could render correctly.

 ###